Frances Aboud

 Another branch of Professor Aboud's research focuses on health psychology.
 After examining health behaviors in developing countries, she published her second book in 1998, entitled "Health Psychology in Global Perspective."
 Following the publication of this book, she took a two-year sabbatical in Bangladesh to further study health psychology in a cross-cultural context.
 She returns for several months each year to continue this research.
 In particular, she helps local NGOs to improve their early childhood programs in education and nutrition by evaluating existing programs, suggesting improvements and then evaluating the benefits.

 Professor Aboud is currently the health psychology editor for the scholarly international journal "Social Science and Medicine."
 She received the Canadian Psychological Association's Award in 2005 for Distinguished Contributions to Public and Community Service for her work in Ethiopia, Bangladesh, and Canada.
-To learn more about Professor Aboud and her pioneering research, please see her profile in "Great Canadian Psychology Researchers" at:

 Books: